Spring 2023 Course Offerings

 Credit Hours: 3

-This course is a writing-intensive course in which students learn how to find, evaluate, and use credible information, how to express themselves well in a variety of different written genres, and how to write for different audiences.
-This course meets the core requirement for written communication and *may* be used as a substitute for English 106 or 108.
-Consult your primary advisor.
+Course Description: This course is a writing-intensive course in which students learn how to find, evaluate, and use credible information, how to express themselves well in a variety of different written genres, and how to write for different audiences.
+This course meets the university core requirement for Written Communication and Information Literacy.

 Credit Hours: 2